barabo/fhir-to-omop-demo/demo/translate/README.md

 The OMOPCDM tables do not usually have a one-to-one mapping with FHIR resources.

-This might seem a bit counterintuitive, given the wording of the OMOP CDM
-documentation:

-> This table contains Events where Persons engage with the healthcare system for a duration of time.
-They are often also called “Encounters”.

-However, if you keep reading their documentation, you will see this:

-> Populate this [...] based on the kind of visit that took place for the person.
-For example this could be "Inpatient Visit", "Outpatient Visit", "Ambulatory Visit", etc. This table will contain standard concepts in the Visit domain.

 To illustrate this, the FHIR resources provided in the coherent data set were scanned to extract each of the `"code"` from each resource type.
 These values were then joined to the `concept` terminology table to get the